sprubh/sprubh.github.io/README.md

 # sprubh.github.io
-Hi everyone my name is sharvesh, I'm 17 years old and I'm a senior at Apex Friendship, this is going to be my third semester at wake tech and my first computer class.
-I'm very excited to meet every one and collaborate with y'all.
+Hi everyone my name is Sharvesh, my email is sprabhakaran@my.waketech.edu.
+My GitHub is my own personal GitHub account.
+This repository will be used for my Web Pgm course at WakeTech where it will hold assignments.